 The Camlica Park is located on one of the many hills of Istanbul and offers wonderful views of its surrounding areas.
 Getting there involves a little bit of hiking and using Istanbul’s bus system.
 From Kadikoy, you can take a variety of buses to Kiskli Metro station, where you can easily get to Camlica Park with a short walk.

-The Camlica Park is often referred to as Camlica Hill, and the terms are often used interchangeably.
+Camlica Park is often referred to as Camlica Hill, and the terms are often used interchangeably.
 The small hike takes about 20 minutes to complete.
-Once you arrive treat yourself to incredible views and some refreshment from Çamlıca Sosyal Tesisleri restaurant at the top of the hill.
+Once you arrive treat yourself to incredible views and some refreshments from Çamlıca Sosyal Tesisleri restaurant at the top of the hill.

 Estimated Duration of Stay: 30 minutes to 1 hour (not including the trip to the top)

 No Istanbul visit is complete without visiting Camlica Mosque, the biggest and most spectacular mosque in all of Turkey.
 Surprisingly, the Camlica Mosque isn’t on a lot of itineraries for Istanbul, maybe because it is far into the Asian side.

 This Istanbul hidden gem was completed in 2019 and features an art gallery, a library, and a museum.
 The interior of the mosque is astonishing but we loved the spacious courtyard even more.
 It is the perfect place to capture a photo of this architectural masterpiece.

 We felt like miniature figures walking around the huge spaces.
 Everything was so grand and meticulous.
 You could eat off the floor if you wanted to!
 This is one of the best things to do in Istanbul in 4 days so don’t miss it!